Emergency medicine: History

 During the French Revolution, after seeing the speed with which the carriages of the French flying artillery maneuvered across the battlefields, French military surgeon Dominique Jean Larrey applied the idea of ambulances, or "flying carriages", for rapid transport of wounded soldiers to a central place where medical care was more accessible and practical.
 Larrey operated ambulances with trained crews of drivers, corpsmen and litter-bearers and had them bring the wounded to centralized field hospitals, effectively creating a forerunner of the modern MASH units.
 Dominique Jean Larrey is sometimes called the Father of Emergency Medicine for his strategies during the French wars.

-Emergency medicine as an independent medical speciality is relatively young.
+Emergency medicine as an independent medical specialty is relatively young.
 Before the 1960s and 1970s, hospital emergency departments (EDs) were generally staffed by physicians on staff at the hospital on a rotating basis, among them family physicians, general surgeons, internists, and a variety of other specialists.
 In many smaller emergency departments, nurses would triage patients, and physicians would be called in based on the type of injury or illness.
 Family physicians were often on call for the emergency department and recognized the need for dedicated emergency department coverage.
 Many of the pioneers of emergency medicine were family physicians and other specialists who saw a need for additional training in emergency care.

 During this period, physicians began to emerge who had left their respective practices to devote their work entirely to the ED.
 In the UK in 1952, Maurice Ellis was appointed as the first "casualty consultant" at Leeds General Infirmary.
 In 1967, the Casualty Surgeons Association was co-established with Maurice Ellis as its first president.
 In the US, the first of such groups managed by Dr James DeWitt Mills in 1961, along with four associate physicians; Dr Chalmers A. Loughridge, Dr William Weaver, Dr John McDade, and Dr Steven Bednar, at Alexandria Hospital in Alexandria, Virginia, established 24/7 year-round emergency care, which became known as the "Alexandria Plan".